albill/albill.github.com/_posts/2005-01-03-contractors-in-the-morning.markdown

 ---
+author: admin
+date: '2005-01-03 10:37:07'
 layout: post
+slug: contractors-in-the-morning
+status: publish
 title: Contractors in the Morning
-published: true
-meta: {}

-tags:
+wordpress_id: '348'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <p>I woke up this morning (and the wife did) to an 8:00 AM phone call.
 It&#39;s the
 contractor, who was going to come Wednesday, saying his three day job got